 This great characteristic of a titanium tooth implant is still making it a popular choice over the other material.
 The affinity of both the external matter and the facial tissues cause win solutions.
 That is, to endure and provide a solid hold for the tooth.

-Over time, more alternatives have been invented to search for the perfect tooth replacement method.
+Dentists have found an alternative to search for the perfect tooth replacement method for their patients.
 Zirconia became a consistent rival of titanium posts because it possesses similar features with the latter.
-Zirconia dental implants are also great in tissue integration, however, researchers may have found limitations with this material.
+They found that dental implants made of zirconia are also great in tissue integration.